Economic Principles in Cell Biology

 6. Optimization of metabolic states (Meike Wortel)

-7. Principles of cell growth (Hollie Hindley / Ohad Golan)
+7. Principles of cell growth (Hollie Hindley)

 8. Growth balance analysis (Hugo Dourado)